Asure Software (NASDAQ:ASUR) Updates FY 2022 Earnings Guidance

-Asure Software (NASDAQ:ASUR – Get Rating) last posted its quarterly earnings results on Monday, August 8th.
-The technology company reported ($0.04) EPS for the quarter, topping analysts’ consensus estimates of ($0.07) by $0.03.
+Asure Software (NASDAQ:ASUR – Get Rating) last announced its earnings results on Monday, August 8th.
+The technology company reported ($0.04) EPS for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.03.
 Asure Software had a negative return on equity of 0.88% and a negative net margin of 9.38%.
-During the same period in the previous year, the firm posted ($0.04) EPS.
-On average, equities research analysts expect that Asure Software will post -0.11 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the company earned ($0.04) earnings per share.
+As a group, equities research analysts anticipate that Asure Software will post -0.17 EPS for the current year.

 Analyst Upgrades and Downgrades